OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 ![](teamcity-build-feature-add-connection.png)

 #### Add build steps
-Steps 1-4 are going to be identical with the only difference being the docker file that we’re going to build.
+Steps 1-4 are going to be identical, the only difference is the docker file that we’re going to build.
 Click on the **Build Steps** tab, then click the **Add build step** button:

 ![](teamcity-build-add-step.png)

 For the step, fill in the following:
-- Runner type: Docker.
+- Runner type: `Docker`
-- Docker command: build.
+- Docker command: `build`
-- Path to dockerfile in the repo.
+- Path to dockerfile in the repo: i.e., `Development-Active/OctopusSamples.OctoPetShop.web/dockerfile`
-- Image name:tag.
+- Image name:tag: i.e., `octopusexamples/octopetshop-web:1.0.0.0`

 ![](teamcity-build-step-docker.png)

 For docker images, it’s considered best practice to tag your image with the `DockerId/ImageName:version`.
 It’s not uncommon to omit the `version` part of the tag, but whenever a new version of an image is uploaded to Docker Hub, it will automatically attach `latest` as the version if a version number is not specified.
 Octopus Deploy uses SemVer when selecting package versions, which `latest` doesn’t follow.
-In this example I’ve hardcoded `1.0.0.0` as the version number, but we could have just as easily used a TeamCity Parameter to dynamically assign the version number.
+In this example I’ve hardcoded `1.0.0.0` as the version number, but we could just as easily used a TeamCity Parameter to dynamically assign the version number.

 We’ll add three more steps just like this one for product service, shopping cart service, and database.

 The last step we’ll add is the step that pushes our built images to the Docker Hub.
 For this step, we’ll fill in the following:
-- Runner type: Docker.
+- Runner type: `Docker`
-- Docker command: push.
+- Docker command: `push`
-- Image name:tag.
+- Image name:tag

 ![](teamcity-build-docker-push.png)